“It’s very difficult for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Maiden, Samantha Lee

 Mr. Runnels sat back and snickered.
 “Funny, I never heard no book say the first word.”
 More laughter arose from the gallery.

 The gavel banged again.
 “Mr. Runnels, do not make a mockery of my court, or you will be warming a jail bench for a few days.”
-He looked out into the gallery.
-“And I’ll warn our visitors not to encourage the witness’s antics.”
+He glared at the gallery.
+“And I’ll warn our visitors not to encourage the witness’s antics, or I’ll encourage you right out of this courtroom.”

-After Runnels lost the smirk in his face, I approached him.
+After Runnels lost the smirk on his face, I approached him.
 “Did you come East to cause dissention?”

 He narrowed his eyes.
 “Course not.
 I don’t care about no dad-blamed war.”
 He laughed.
 “I’m a man of peace, I am.”

-I walked back to the prosecution table where Mr. Sage handed me two sheets of paper.
-I took one to the judge, and the other I dropped on Mr. Farmer’s defense table.
-Turning, I walked toward Judge Wainwright.
-“Your honor, please allow me to enter into the record a note that was intercepted concerning Mr. Runnels’s real reason for being in Baltimore.
+I walked back to the prosecution table, where Mr. Sage handed me two sheets of paper.
+I took one to Mr. Farmer’s defense table and the other I handed to the judge.
+“Your Honor, please allow me to enter into the record a note that was intercepted concerning Mr. Runnels’s real reason for being in Baltimore.
 You have the original note, sir.”
 I looked at Mr. Farmer.
 “And you, sir, have a transcribed copy.”

 He looked away.
 “Susceptible?”